 RAM GOPAL VIJAYVARGIYA

-At just 17, Vijayvargiya made a remarkable debut with his first solo exhibition at the Fine Arts and Crafts Society in Kolkata.
-His exceptional talent earned him direct promotion to the final year of his five-year course, allowing him to graduate in an impressive eight months.
-After a brief stint as a drawing teacher, Vijayvargiya devoted himself entirely to his art, gaining widespread recognition by the age of 30.
+By the age of 17, Vijayvargiya had already made a striking impression with a solo exhibition at the Fine Arts and Crafts Society in Kolkata.
+His extraordinary ability earned him a direct promotion to the final year of his five-year course, which he completed in a remarkable eight months.
+After a brief stint teaching, he committed himself fully to his artistic practice, quickly gaining recognition across India.